Ben’s Favorite Video Games

 So, without further ado, here are my favorite video games of all time:

 Final Fantasy VII Remake takes a game I love dearly (more on that later) and does more than just throw a new coat of paint on it; it revitalizes an iconic, a nearly quarter century-old game by changing the gameplay and mechanics just enough to feel familiar to old-school players while appealing to newer generations of gamers.
 It also uses nostalgia to evoke emotions from longtime fans like myself, but never leans so far that first-time players feel like they’re missing something.
-If that isn’t the perfect example of a video game remake, I don’t know what is, and if the following chapters are as good as the initial one, FVIIR will probably surpass the vast majority of the other titles on this list.
+If that isn’t the perfect example of a video game remake, I don’t know what is.

 The Racer: Mario Kart: Double Dash!!